algolia/docsearch-scraper/CONTRIBUTING.md

 - Run `pipenv shell` to enter the Python virtual environment (this will have to be done each time you get back to work on the Scraper)

-### Authentication env variables
+### Authentication

+_Disclaimer:_ When Algolia runs the scraper on Algolia's infrastructure, no authentication methods are possible since DocSearch focus on publicly available websites.

-WARNING!
-Please be aware that the scraper sends auth headers to every scraped site, so use `allowed_domains` to adjust the scope accordingly!
+_WARNING:_ Please be aware that the scraper sends authentication headers to every scraped site, so use `allowed_domains` to adjust the scope accordingly!

+#### Basic HTTP:

+Basic HTTP authentication is supported by setting these environment variables:
+- `DOCSEARCH_BASICAUTH_USERNAME`
+- `DOCSEARCH_BASICAUTH_PASSWORD`

+#### Cloudflare Access: Identity and Access Management

 If it happens to you to scrape sites protected by Cloudflare Access, you have to set appropriate HTTP headers.
 Values for these headers are taken